Why the populist BSW is gaining ground in eastern Germany – DW – 08/23/2024

 Where they differ is on issues like social welfare: The AfD wants to limit benefits, and the BSW wants to maintain or expand some.

-Nevertheless, though accurate data on voter shifts can only be put together after the elections, Seikel's research suggests that though the BSW is taking some support from the AfD and the Left Party, the biggest group among BSW supporters in eastern Germany was people who voted for the center-left Social Democrats (SPD) at the last election.
+Nevertheless, though accurate data on voter shifts can only be put together after the elections, Seikel's research suggests that though the BSW is taking some support from the AfD and the Left Party, the biggest group among BSW supporters in eastern Germany was people who voted for the center-left SPD at the last election.

 Populist, but not extremist

-For Ursula Münch, director of the Tutzing Academy for Political Education, the BSW simply represents yet another threat to the traditional parties.
+For Ursula Münch, director of the Tutzing Academy for Political Education, an independent institute, the BSW simply represents yet another threat to the traditional parties.

 "The other parties are being put through the wringer by both the BSW and the AfD," she told DW.

-Münch thinks that the key issue for German voters remains immigration, and she believes that the BSW has successfully managed to present itself to voters as a non-extremist alternative to the AfD.
+Münch thinks that immigration remains the key issue for German voters, and she believes that the BSW has successfully managed to present itself to voters as a non-extremist alternative to the AfD.

 The BSW has ruled out forming coalitions with the AfD, but it has called for a less dogmatic approach to the far-right party.